circe/circe/README.md

   implementation.
 * [scalist][scalist]: A [Todoist][todoist] API client.
 * [scala-jsonapi][scala-jsonapi]:  Scala support library for integrating the JSON API spec with Spray, Play! or Circe
+* [Scio][scio]: A Scala API for Apache Beam and Google Cloud Dataflow, uses circe for JSON IO
 * [seals][seals]: Tools for schema evolution and language-integrated schemata (derives circe encoders and decoders).
 * [Slick-pg][slick-pg]: [Slick][slick] extensions for PostgreSQL.
 * [telepooz][telepooz]: A Scala wrapper for the [Telegram Bot API][telegram-bot-api] built on circe.